stocker88/nextjswebsite/_posts/how_to_be_a_millionnaire.md

 ---

-You don’t need to make $300k to be rich, in fact it’s the opposite most of people I know who work and make $300k have almost no savings and no investments.
+You don’t need to make $100k to be rich, in fact it’s the opposite most of people I know who work hard to make $100k have almost no savings and no investments.

 Warren Buffett was a kid hustling for pennies during the Depression, and at 11 years old in 1942, he launched his lifelong love of investing when he bought his first stock — three shares of an oil company called Cities Service at about $38 each.
 He sold his shares soon after at $40 each.